Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Introduction

-\begin{theorem}[Existence and bifurcation of TWs] Let $P,Z,\gamma>0$ and let $(R_0, m_0, \sigma_0)$ be the homogeneous stationary solution of \eqref{eq:1_2d}--\eqref{eq:5_2d} given by \eqref{eq:steady_state}.
+The non-degeneracy condition ensures that the two solution branches are non-tangential at the bifurcation point and appears in our analysis of the transversality condition in the Crandall-Rabinowitz theorem~\cite{crandall1971bifurcation}. { \begin{proposition}[Existence and bifurcation of TWs] Let $P,Z,\gamma>0$ and let $(R_0, m_0, \sigma_0)$ be the homogeneous stationary solution of \eqref{eq:1_2d}--\eqref{eq:5_2d} given by \eqref{eq:steady_state}.
 Let $K_0$ be the critical value of the bifurcation parameter $K$ given by the transcendental equation \eqref{eq:Bif_cond}.
-Let the nonlinear diffusion coefficient $D =D(m)$ be positive and four times continuously differentiable at $m_0$.
-Moreover, assume that the transcendental relation \eqref{eq:tranversality_cond} is satisfied.
+Let the nonlinear diffusion coefficient $D =D(m)$ be positive and four times continuously differentiable at $m_0$. {Moreover, assume that the non-resonance condition \eqref{eq:non-resonance} and the non-degeneracy condition \eqref{eq:tranversality_cond} are satisfied.}

-Then, there exists an interval $I = (-\varepsilon, \varepsilon)$, a function $R: I \times S^1 \to \R $ such that $R(V, \cdot)$ parametrizes the boundary of a domain $\partial \Omega_V$, and three functions
+Then, there exists an interval $I = (-\varepsilon, \varepsilon)$, a function $R: I \times S^1 \to \R $ such that $R(V, \cdot)$ parametrizes the boundary $\partial \Omega_V$ of a domain $\Omega_V$, and three functions

 such that, for all $V \in I$, the tuple